Otematata

-Otematata is a town in the Waitaki District of Otago in New Zealand's South Island.
+Otematata is a town in the Waitaki District of Canterbury in New Zealand's South Island.
 It is defined as a "populated area less than a town" and the 2001 New Zealand census gave the "usually resident population count" as 243.
 By the 2018 census it had declined to 183 inhabitants.
 This was considerably higher in the 1960s during the construction of the Benmore and Aviemore dams.

 Surrounded by rugged peaks and beautiful lakes of the Waitaki Valley, the earliest inhabitants of the area were Māori on hunting expeditions or travelling through the valley to reach the inland areas and mountain passes.
 Otematata in Māori means "place of good flint".